dbybanez/100-days-of-code/r1-log.md

 ### R1D34
 Trying to figure out how to fix JNI error in Java.
 But I think I'm pretty close to solving it.
 I just need some admin rights.
 Damnit.

+### R1D35
+Fixed JNI error.
+IDE setup done.
+Was able to fix the error, I had to remove all Java and then download the JDK zip so I can switch between versions.
+Started learning the basics.